[Fixed!] Border Not Showing in Excel (6 Solutions)

 Expand Size of Cells for not Showing Border in Excel

-As you can see, I have attached the new printed copy where all Borders are visible.
+• As you can see, I have attached the new printed copy where all Borders are visible.

 4. Applying Color Index in Cell Using VBA

 In case you want to color your data cells, then don’t paint the cells.
-If you paint them, then there is a good chance of not showing the Border in Excel.
+If you paint them, then there is a good chance of not showing the border in Excel.

-So, the solution is, you should use the VBA Color Index to color your cells.
+So, the solution is, that you should use the Excel VBA Color Index to color your cells.
 As an example, I have used alternate row colors in my dataset.
 Moreover, I have attached the following code of the color index and the effect of that color.

-Here, you can easily see all the Borders.
+• Here, you can easily see all the Borders.

 5. Don’t Merge Any Cell